If you Google “the top characteristics of a good project manager”, you’ll get the following results:

-How do you react?
 Rush through modifications to the project specs?
-Agree under pressure to the change without a full review of its implications?
-Is this sort of fire-fighting common in your project environment?
+Agree out of pressure to change without a full review of its implications?

 This type of reactive approach is inefficient.
 It puts you under pressure to respond to each problem without the time to assess the impact on the whole project.
-Not the least, it creates a stressful workplace which can lead to expensive mistakes and is not conducive for successful delivery of a project.
+Not least, it creates a stressful environment at the workplace, which can lead to expensive mistakes and is not conducive to the successful delivery of a project.

-A reactive approach doesn't look at the long-term effects of any decision, but is only aimed at solving an immediate problem.
+A reactive approach doesn't look at the long-term impacts of a decision but is only aimed at solving an immediate problem.
 It is likely to lead to:

 - Agreeing to unnecessary changes